'Allo 'Allo!: "Foreign" languages

-One of the most notable aspects of the language device was in the speech of the police officer Crabtree, a character introduced in the second series.
-Because the character was an undercover Englishman with a poor grasp of French, the actor, Arthur Bostrom, spoke perfectly when the character spoke in English, but extensively deployed malapropism to represent when the character was speaking in French.
-Bostrom therefore altered not all but certain words in his sentences, substituting different vowels and/or consonants, changing them into different or nonsensical words, usually laden with innuendo.
-An example is the line "I was passing by the door, and I thought I would drop in.", which Bostrom pronounced "I was pissing by the door, and I thought I would drip in".
-Another example is Crabtree's greeting of "good morning", pronounced "good moaning".
+The police officer Crabtree was introduced in the second series.
+Because the character was an undercover Englishman with a poor grasp of French, the actor, Arthur Bostrom, spoke perfectly when the character spoke in English, but extensively deployed malapropisms to represent when the character was speaking in French.
+Bostrom altered certain words in his sentences, substituting different vowels or consonants, changing them into different or nonsensical words, usually laden with innuendo.
+An example is the line "I was passing by the door, and I thought I would drop in," which Bostrom pronounced "I was pissing by the door, and I thought I would drip in."
+Another example is Crabtree's greeting of "good morning," pronounced "good moaning."